+Adèle Malo

+Ontario, Canada

-Adèle Malo Ontario, Canada Director since: April 29, 2016 Independent
+Director since: April 29, 2016 Independent

-Ms. Malo holds a B.A., LL.B. and LL.M. as well as the ICD.D designation and has extensive corporate and governance experience in the energy, foodservice, services and utility sectors.
-She currently serves on the Board of Directors of Ontario's Electrical Safety Authority (ESA) and recently stepped down from the board of Plugn'Drive.
+Ms. Malo holds a B.A., LL.B. and LL.M. as well as the ICD.D designation and has extensive corporate and governance experience in the energy, food service, services and utility sectors.
+She currently serves on the Board of Directors of Ontario's Electrical Safety Authority (ESA), is its Chair of the Regulatory Affairs Committee and is a member of the People, Culture and Governance Committee.
+She recently stepped down from the board of Plugn'Drive.
 From 2006 to 2016 she served on the Board of Scientists in School.
 She was previously Executive Vice President of Government & Regulatory Affairs, Real Estate and External Communications and General Counsel for Direct Energy until her retirement in December 2012.
 Direct Energy is the North American subsidiary of Centrica PLC, delivering energy and services to millions of North American commercial and residential consumers.
 Prior to that she held senior positions with Ontario Power Generation, Union Gas, Oshawa Group Ltd. and Tim Hortons.
-Ms. Malo began her career as an associate lawyer in the tax department of Osler, Hoskin & Harcourt.
+Ms. Malo began her career as an associate lawyer in the tax department of Osler, Horskin & Harcourt.

-- CG&C Committee (Chair) - · Audit Committee
+CG&C Committee (Chair)

+Audit Committee

-Michael Smerdon Ontario, Canada Director since: June 1, 2016 Not Independent
+Michael Smerdon Ontario, Canada

+Director since: June 1, 2016 Not Independent

-Mr. Smerdon is the Chief Executive Officer of iCON Canada Inc., an affiliate of iCON.
-He served as Executive Vice President and Chief Financial Officer of the Corporation, a role he held from 2009 to March 2017.
-Mr. Smerdon was also a former Managing Director of Macquarie Group Limited and Macquarie Infrastructure and Real Assets Canada Ltd. Mr. Smerdon holds a Bachelor of Commerce degree from the University of British Columbia and a Master of Business Administration degree from the Richard Ivey School of Business at the University of Western Ontario.
+Mr. Smerdon is the Chief Executive Officer of iCON Infrastructure Canada Inc., an affiliate of iCON.
+He previously served as Executive Vice President and Chief Financial Officer of the Corporation, a role he held from 2009 to March 2017.
+Mr. Smerdon holds a Bachelor of Commerce degree from the University of British Columbia and a Master of Business Administration degree from the Richard Ivey School of Business at the University of Western Ontario.
 He also holds the Chartered Financial Analyst designation, and is a member of the Institute of Corporate Directors, holding the ICD.D designation.